 Meal kits are convenient heat-and-eat food packages that provide processed ingredients and seasonings so that consumers can easily complete the dish just by following the simple cooking instructions using a stove or a microwave oven.
-Demands for meal kits have increased among young workers and housewives in 2020 when the first wave of a coronavirus pandemic swept across South Korea.
+Demands for meal kits have increased among young workers and housewives in 2020 when the first wave of the COVID-19 pandemic swept across South Korea.

 According to Korea Agro-Fisheries & Food Trade Corporation, the domestic meal kit market stood at 188.2 billion won ($154 million) in 2021, up 85 percent from a year ago thanks to people who chose to stay at home and eat meal kits or delivered food to avoid visiting crowded supermarkets or shopping malls.